yuri-spivak/animations-in-javascript/README.md

 # Animations-in-javascript
 With this plugin you can create animations in pure JavaScript.

+You can see the plugin work by clicking on the link: https://codepen.io/yuri-spivak/full/eEeYYx/

 ## Connect function

 To connect the plugin, you need to add the following line to the "head" tag: